OWASP/raider/docs/dev/plugins.rst

 Header
 ++++++

-Use Header plugin to extract and set new headers.
-It also allows easier setup for basic and bearer authentication using the provided classmethods.
+The Header plugin extracts and sets new headers.

 Example: